Who we are

 The Wilderness Society's mission is to protect wilderness and inspire Americans to care for our wild places.
-We contribute to better protection, stewardship and restoration of our public lands, preserving our rich natural legacy for current and future generations.

 Our staff is composed of recognized leaders in the fields of natural resource science, policy, economics and outreach.
-We bring a unique breadth of expertise to public lands issues and work strategically with land managers, decision makers and other concerned citizens.

 Renowned landscape photographer Ansel Adams was deeply involved with The Wilderness Society.
 Before his death in 1984, Adams selected 75 of his iconic images as a gift to us.
 Our national headquarters building in Washington, D.C., now houses our collection of original, signed Ansel Adams photographs.

 The Wilderness Society offers opportunities to put your skills and talents to work protecting wild places.
-See our current job and internship listings in programming, public policy, development and communications.

 As a donor or supporter, you are critical to our mission.
 We share information about our activities and finances, so you can feel confident about your investment.